Virtual Machines

 7. Review and Create

 Review the configuration summary, including the estimated monthly cost, and click Create.
 The VM will be provisioned and started automatically.
-Provisioning typically completes within 30 to 90 seconds.
+Provisioning runs as a series of background steps, and you can watch live progress on the creation screen.
+Actual time varies with the selected image, allocated resources, and current platform load.

 Managing VM Power State